dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 isolation that occasionally arises in intelligent people, with IQ >=
 \\(3 \sigma\\).
-For people like this, they simply never need to ask others for help and if they don't artificially reinforce social skills in childhood, they may not develop basic social skills.
-They simply don't need to ask for information because they can resolve it themselves.
+For people like this, they simply never need to ask others for help and if they don't artificially reinforce social skills in childhood, their restricted range of experience is one factor to potentially stymie their social development.
+They simply don't need to ask for information because they can resolve it themselves,.
 In extreme isolation -- deprived of all social signal -- the same causes of that phenomenon also manifest as paranoia.
 When they aren't socially informed or are completely socially disconnected, they simply never run out of avenues by which they might answer questions.
 Moreover, the ranges of questions and methods by which they might ascertain this are profoundly expanded.

 Occasionally, attempts to isolate intelligent individuals can
 backfire: the extreme socioinformational deficiency results in a